 - Enable USB debugging mode on your phone.
 So go to Menu » Settings » System » Advanced » Developer options » USB debugging.
 If you can’t see the Developer option then go to Settings » System » About Phone and tap the Build number 7 times.
 This will make the Developer option appear in the Settings menu.

 Procedure to install Android 9.0 Pie on Moto G:

 Step 1: Download the LineageOS 16 ROM and GApps package files (.zip) on your PC.

 Note: Do not extract these zip files.

-Step 2: Connect your Moto G to PC and transfer these zip files on your phones internal memory.
+Step 2: Connect your Moto G to PC and transfer these zip files to your phones internal memory.

-Note: If you don’t have PC, then you can directly download the files on your phone.
+Note: If you don’t have a PC, then you can directly download the files on your phone.

 Step 3: Power off your Moto G completely until it vibrates.